Overstatement-Net-Equivalent Risk-Limiting Audit: ONEAudit: Testing net overstatement does not require CVRs linked to ballot cards

 \subsection{The general case}

-We shall use the SHANGRLA framework \cite{stark20} because it can be used to audit every social choice function for which an RLA method is known, but the underlying idea works with many other RLA methods for comparison audits.
+We use the SHANGRLA audit framework \cite{stark20} because it can be works with every social choice function for which an RLA method is known; however, ONE CVRs can be used with every extant RLA method for comparison audits.
 SHANRGLA reduces auditing election outcomes to multiple instances of a single problem: testing whether the mean of a finite list of bounded numbers is less than or equal to $1/2$.
 Each list results from applying a function $A$ called an \emph{assorter} to the votes on the ballots; each assorter maps votes to the interval $[0, u]$, where the upper bound $u$ depends on the particular assorter.
 Different social choice functions involve different assorters and, in general, different numbers of assorters.
 An \emph{assertion} is the claim that the average of the values the assorter takes on the true votes is greater than $1/2$.
-The contest outcome is correct if the all the SHANGRLA assertions involving it are true.
+The contest outcome is correct if the all the SHANGRLA assertions for the contest are true.

-A \emph{reported assorter margin} is the amount by which that assorter applied to the reported votes (CVRs or aggregate results) exceeds $1/2$.
-We shall assume that reported assorter margins can be computed from data the voting system exports, for instance, tallies or CVRs (whether the CVRs are linked to individual ballot cards or not).
-For scoring rules (plurality, supermajority, multi-winner plurality, approval voting, Borda count, etc.), assorter margins can be computed from the tallies.
+A \emph{reported assorter margin} is the amount by which that assorter applied to the reported votes exceeds $1/2$.
+For scoring rules (plurality, supermajority, multi-winner plurality, approval voting, Borda count, etc.), reported assorter margins can be computed from contest-level tallies, batch tallies, or CVRs.
 For auditing IRV using RAIRE \cite{blomEtal18}, CVRs are generally required to construct an appropriate set of assorters and to find their margins---but the CVRs do not have to be linked to individual ballot cards.